 Beth looked around, and out of curiosity so did I. We were the only ones left in the courtroom.
 I wondered if Kyle and Mrs. Hutchins had left, or were waiting for us in the lobby.

 “Let me return to the Colton Brown situation.
 I’ll tell you what I think Aaron Chesterfield is going to do next,” she said.
 “I think he’s going to ask for a meeting with me prior to three p.m. and that he will try to change the terms of the plea bargain, reducing the probation and eliminating the fine.
 I’ve discussed this with the District Attorney and he agrees with me that the terms of the plea bargain are not negotiable.
 Either they accept the plea bargain as written, or we’ll go to trial.
 If it goes to trial, the District Attorney doesn’t want to change the charge from a misdemeanor to a felony, and I agree.
 Colton Brown doesn’t want to go to trial and lose.
-The Bar Association would probably censure him, though he wouldn’t lose his license to practice as an attorney, or to be suspended.
+The Bar Association would probably censure him, though he wouldn’t lose his license to practice as an attorney, or to be suspended, which it would be if the charge was changed to a felony.
 But anyone looking for an attorney who goes to the Bar Association website will see that he’s been censured.
 That should cause potential clients to look for a different attorney.”

 “Do we need to be there for the meeting with Colton Brown and his attorney?”
 Tom asked.

 “That’s not necessary,” Beth replied.
 “In fact it’s a bad idea.
 They could serve you with their subpoenas.
 And the meeting, from the District Attorney’s perspective, is strictly procedural.
 Accept the plea bargain the way it was originally agreed to by Colton Brown or go to trial.
 Now I need to get back to the office and attend to the usual pile of paperwork my inbox has waiting for me.”